Q. What does the Term 1:1 mean?

 Q. What are the expectations for use of the device?

 A. The purpose of the device is to facilitate in-class instruction, out of class activities, and familiarize students with online testing.
 Therefore, students will be expected to bring their device to class every day, and to complete certain assignments with the device.

-A. Some texts will be electronic.
+A. Most texts are now electronic.
 Paper texts are also available for all students.

-Q. Will students need to create a new Gmail account to use with the device?
+Q. Do students need to create a new Gmail account to use with the device?

 A. No. The North Hunterdon-Voorhees District provides Google Apps for Education accounts (which include Gmail) to students, and these accounts are pre-configured on the Chromebook assigned to the student.
 However, if a student has an existing Gmail account, they may also use this account as a second account on the device.

 Q. Should the student sync the device to his or her personal computer?

 Q. May additional apps/extensions other than the ones provided by the District be installed on the device?

 A. Yes, students have the ability to install additional apps.
 Students are cautioned that the device is provided as an educational tool and therefore all apps installed in the device are expected to be for educational purposes.
 The primary goal of the 1:1 program is not to catch and punish people who deviate from this prescription, but to educate students.
 The District has the ability to see all installed apps in all devices, and might instruct a student to uninstall certain apps if deemed necessary.
 In addition, students are bound to the Acceptable Use Policy (AUP) and the teachers or the Technology Department will bring instances of AUP violations before the administration as appropriate.

 Q. May games be installed on the device?